-- This opens a True / False dialog box, as shown in Figure 5.
+- Doing so opens a True/False dialog box, as shown in Figure 5, below.

 Figure 6: Slide View

-Slide View will be intuitive to anyone used to PowerPoint 2007 -- the Design, Animation, and View tabs work just like in PowerPoint.
+- Slide View will be intuitive to anyone used to PowerPoint.
+The Design, Animation, and View tabs work just like within PowerPoint.
 These tabs provide options to make text edits, insert media elements, apply designs's, add animations, etc.

-- When you are satisfied with the open question, click Save and Close.
+- When you are satisfied with the open question, click the Save and Close button.
 Repeat the same procedure and add as many questions you want.

 Figure 7: Publish your quiz

-The publish window enables you to choose different options for various output formats.
-Choose as required, and click Publish.
+- The Publish window enables you to choose different options for various output formats.
+Choose as required, and then click the Publish button.

 If you have Articulate Presenter ’09 and Microsoft PowerPoint installed, then Quizmaker provides more options.
-You can also access the entire Quizmaker application from within the Articulate Ribbon in PowerPoint 2007.
+You can also access the entire Quizmaker application from within the Articulate tab of the Ribbon in PowerPoint.

-- Open any presentation in PowerPoint, choose the Articulate tab of the Ribbon and then choose Quizmaker Quiz, as shown in
+- Open any presentation in PowerPoint, and then access the Articulate tab of the Ribbon.
+Then, click the Quizmaker Quiz button, as shown in Figure 8, below.

 Figure 8: Articulate Presenter Ribbon Tab in PowerPoint